titech-cps/titech-cps.github.io/index.md

 * CSC.T251 ： Automata and Formal Languages

 ## Prerequisites (i.e., required knowledge, skills, courses, etc.)
-* Students must have succesfully completed the related courses or have equivalent knowledge.
+* Students must have successfully completed the related courses or have equivalent knowledge.
 * Students are desired to have familiarity with basic Unix terminal commands.